holepunchto/autobase-discovery/README.md

 # RPC Discovery

 Automatic service discovery with self-registering services, using [autobase](https://github.com/holepunchto/autobase).
-Works will with [protomux-rpc](https://github.com/holepunchto/protomux-rpc) services.
+Works well with [protomux-rpc](https://github.com/holepunchto/protomux-rpc) services.

 Clients discover the RPC services by querying the autodiscovery's [hyperdb](https://github.com/holepunchto/hyperdb), which is an autobase view.